theProgramLuke/chess_opening_drills/README.md

 A cross platform chess opening preparation tool.

-I do not have access to a Mac, so I haven't tested that build.

 **This is an unfinished tool under active development and should be considered unstable.
 Saved repertoires may be incompatible with future versions.
 Keep PGN backups of your repertoire.**

 ## Features